j0shua-daniel/vm-mgr/README.md

 Distros supported by the installer:

-1. Debian
+1. Debian/Other Debian based distros.
-2. Arch
+2. Arch/Other Arch based distros.
 3. Opensuse
-4. Fedora
+4. Fedora/Other RHEL based distros.
 5. Alpine
 6. Void